mesfind/bioinfo-python/_episodes/01-intro.md

 ![jupyter browser](../fig/jupyter1.png)

+Note that I have additional options for Jupyter notebooks and can create a notebook for code written in Bash or [RevBayes](http://revbayes.github.io/about.html).
+This is because a [Jupyter kernel](http://jupyter-client.readthedocs.io/en/latest/kernels.html) can be written for any language.
+If you like working in the Jupyter environment, you may be interested in installing the [Bash kernel](https://github.com/takluyver/bash_kernel) or the [R kernel](https://irkernel.github.io/).
+If you develop software that involves a new language, you can also create a Jupyter kernel like we have done for [RevBayes](https://github.com/revbayes/revbayes_kernel).

-A new Python 3 Jupyter notebook will open.
-This now allows you integrate Python code with Markdown to fully integrate documentation with your code.
+When you select **_New->Python 3_**, new Python 3 Jupyter notebook will open.
+This now allows you combine Python code with Markdown to fully integrate documentation with your code.

 ![jupyter browser](../fig/jupyter2.png)